 Conners Conners Argyle Street is an impermanent project space located in a separate site at the corner of Argyle and Fitzroy Streets, Fitzroy.
 It aligns with Conners Conners’ core mission to provide a supportive and dynamic space for artists to experiment and take risks, while providing an expanded platform for more voices, conversations and modes of practice.
-The space is now open with an exhibition of new and reconfigured work by Melbourne-based artists Meagan Streader and Liv Moriarty.
 Conners Conners Argyle Street is led by a project team currently including Myf Doughty, Ela Egidy and Annika Aitken.

 Meagan Streader’s work pushes the limits of light within sculpture and installation.
 Streader manipulates, reinterprets and extends upon the boundaries of constructed spaces.
 Through site-specific interventions, her multidimensional use of light re-orientates the viewer’s relationship to the pre-existing architecture and scale of a given space.
 In this way, Streader’s work reveals the pervasive role of light in governing physical and social navigations of fabricated spaces.